Aortic Root And Valve Repair Fellowship

 - Academic experience in Aortic Root and Valve Repair surgery

 The following documents must be provided as part of your application:

 - Letter of interest detailing the way in which you meet the above application criteria, along with your career aspirations, as well as how you believe the Fellowship will impact your career.

 - Letter of support from head of training/department

-- Operative experience.
+- Operative experience

 Evaluation and feedback

-A structured evaluation of the activities and a feedback from the Fellow will also be developed.
-At the end of the Fellowship, the Fellows will produce a full report on their experience based on guidelines stipulated by the Francis Fontan Fund Committee.
+There will be periodic meetings with the Fellowship Director to ensure feedback from the trainee.
+A structured evaluation of the activities and feedback from the Fellow will also be developed.
+Fellows will produce a full report on their experience based on guidelines stipulated by the Francis Fontan Fund Committee at the end of the Fellowship.